Vertrual/personal-resources/tips/clean-code.md

-REFER TO https://roblox.github.io/lua-style-guide/ FOR OFFICAL STYLING
+REFER TO https://roblox.github.io/lua-style-guide/ FOR "OFFICAL" STYLING

 1. Use descriptive and obvious names.
     - Don't use abbreviations, use full English words. `Player` is better than `Plr`.